Tatsulok: History

 The NPA is referenced in the song as the color "Red" (Filipino: "pula") due to association to Communism and the Philippine Government is referenced as the color "Yellow" (Filipino: "dilaw"), being the color that Aquino is known for.

 The song explains that the armed conflict between the NPA and the Philippine Government under Aquino Administration is just the effect of a bigger problem.
 To fully understand, before Aquino came into office, Philippines was on a nine year Martial Law under late President Ferdinand Marcos.
 And NPA was one of the groups that helped toppled Marcos, vacating the seat which Aquino later took when she was inaugurated on February 25, 1986.
 So the war of the NPA with the previous Marcos administration of Philippine Government simply continued under Aquino administration, thus the "never-ending war".

-Renewed popularity
+Other versions

 In 2007, a now-defunct Filipino rock band, Bamboo released their third album, We Stand Alone Together, with their version of "Tatsulok" as the carrier single.
 The song topped the Philippine Music charts breathing new life to the song.

 In 2018, Buklod re-released the song on their new album which marked the band's three decades since formation in 1987.

 In 2020, Filipino folk-pop band, Ben&Ben, performed a ballad rendition of the song on their BBTV episode on August 12, 2020.